Indo-Hittite languages: Linguistics

 Traditionally there has been a strong notion among Indo-European linguistics that the Anatolian branch was separated earlier than other branches.
 Within the framework of the Kurgan hypothesis, the split is estimated to have occurred in roughly 4000 BC.

 Some fundamental shared features such as the aorist category of the verb (which denotes action without reference to duration or completion), with the perfect active particle -s fixed to the stem, link the Anatolian languages closer to the southeastern languages such as Greek and Armenian and to Tocharian.

 Features such as the lack of feminine gender in the declensions of nominals, a division between an "animate" common gender and an "inanimate" neuter gender, a reduced vowel system, a tendency towards a greater simplicity of the case system, a less typical Indo-European vocabulary and other striking features have been interpreted alternately as archaic retentions, which means that the common Indo-European structural features observed in the non-Anatolian branches evolved at a later stage, or just as later innovations being caused by prolonged contacts in typologically alien surroundings "en route" or after their arrival in Anatolia.

 In favor of the Indo-Hittite hypothesis is the very Indo-European agricultural terminology conserved in Anatolia, otherwise considered the cradle of agriculture, and the laryngeal theory that hypothesizes the existence of one or more additional spirant or stop consonants in the Indo-European parent language that has only been attested in Hittite and of which only traces are left outside Anatolian.

 However, in general this hypothesis is considered to attribute too much weight to the Anatolian evidence and as early as 1938 it was demonstrated that the Anatolian group should be placed on the same level as other Indo-European subgroups and not as equal with Indo-European.
 According to another view the Anatolian subgroup left the Indo-European parent language comparatively late, approximately at the same time as Indo-Iranian and later than the Greek or Armenian divisions.
 A third view, especially prevalent in the so-called French school of Indo-European studies, holds that extant similarities in non-satem languages in general—including Anatolian—might be due to their peripheral location in the Indo-European language area and early separation, rather than indicating a special ancestral relationship.

 Genetics

-Recent paleogenetic studies of population migration reportedly give new credence to Proto-Indo-Anatolian theories, but several linguists have disputed this and believe that genetics cannot accurately describe historical language change.
+Recent research provides evidence for the theory that the Indo-Hittite branch originated from a migration wave that predated the Steppe expansions.
+The Caucasus-Lower Volga population has been identified as the population that was the ancestral source for this migration, as their genetic signature has been identified in Bronze Age Central Anatolian remains.
+If true, this would resolve the issue of why the Hittites had no Steppe ancestry despite being an Indo-European speaking population.
+However, several linguists have disputed this and believe that genetics cannot accurately describe historical language change.